amr080/docs-template/docs/user/governance/governance-process/index.md

 This refers to the part of the process that takes places on the blockchain.
 First a proposal is created onchain (which can be done by either the public or the Council), and this is generally followed by an onchain referendum where all token holders can vote Aye or Nay.

 Some of these proposals have different governance processes, but they all start with a post on the Forum.
-All CPs (Centrifuge Proposals) must also be submitted to the [Centrifuge Proposals Repository](https://github.com/centrifuge/cps) on Github.
+All CPs (XFT Proposals) must also be submitted to the [XFT Proposals Repository](https://github.com/centrifuge/cps) on Github.

 It is very important that the CP is submitted correctly.
 In the event of an incorrectly formatted proposal, the process will need to be repeated.

-## Centrifuge Proposal Repository
+## XFT Proposal Repository

-All proposals must be submitted to the [Centrifuge Proposals Repository](https://github.com/centrifuge/cps) (PR) on Github which is used to log all proposals.
+All proposals must be submitted to the [XFT Proposals Repository](https://github.com/centrifuge/cps) (PR) on Github which is used to log all proposals.
 The discussion (RFC) takes place on the Forum, and if there are any changes made to the proposal, it must happen via the PR during the RFC phase, i.e. before the proposal proceeds to a snapshot vote/onchain vote.

 This is to ensure that a proposal is not changed during a vote or after it has ended.
 A proposal is only deemed valid, if it has been submitted to the PR and been merged.
 Once merged, the proposal is final.